CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 In the case of outsiders, it can not be assumed that they will bypass information and information technology that are accessible to them in accordance with the requirements of the institution visited, especially since they rarely know it.

-Visitors, cleaners, and third-party personnel can compromise internal information, business processes, and systems in a variety of ways, from inappropriate handling of technical equipment to attempting to "play" IT systems, to theft of documents or IT components ,
+Visitors, cleaners, and third-party personnel can compromise internal information, business processes, and systems in a variety of ways, from inappropriate handling of technical equipment to attempting to "play" IT systems, or even stealing documents or IT components ,

 ** Examples **